Aliases for CCNT2 Gene

 GeneCards Summary for CCNT2 Gene

 CCNT2 (Cyclin T2) is a Protein Coding gene.
-Diseases associated with CCNT2 include hiv-1.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include protein kinase binding.
+Diseases associated with CCNT2 include Human Immunodeficiency Virus Type 1.
+Among its related pathways are Signaling by GPCR and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNT1.